-Grizzly Gulch Trail is a 2.3 mile moderately trafficked out and back trail located near Alta, UT that features beautiful wild flowers and is rated as moderate.
+Grizzly Gulch Trail is a 2.3 mile moderately trafficked out and back trail located near Alta, Utah that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, cross country skiing, and snowshoeing and is accessible year-round.

 cross country skiing